 - Contact me.
 Do not think that a question is too "basic" to ask me.
 I am happy to help students understand any material they are having difficulty with.
 All I ask is that you take a serious stab at it yourself before turning to me.
-I hold regular office hours, take appointments, and answer questions by email. - There are two TA's for the course: Madeline Song (song@@wharton.upenn.edu) and Mark Ding (markding@wharton.upenn.edu).
-They will hold office hours for cases and midterms.
+I hold regular office hours, take appointments, and answer questions by email. - There is one TA for the course: James Hogan (hoganja@wharton.upenn.edu).
+He will hold office hours for midterms.
 These will be announced later.